Phase-Dependence of Resonant and Antiresonant Two-Photon Excitations

-In conclusion, the RABBITT phase observed in wavelength-dependent two-photon ionization of a multi-level system allows to identify the dominant pathway whereby an XUV and NIR photon are absorbed, namely resonant absorption of the XUV followed by absorption of an NIR photon, or near-resonant two-color excitation above or below the resonance.
-Two regions could be identified where the RABBITT phase rapidly changes as a function of wavelength, namely one region where a change occurs in the dominance of the resonant, respectively near-resonant pathway, and a second region in between two resonances, where the amplitudes from two neighboring near-resonant pathways cancel out.
-The phases of the emitted photoelectrons were extracted by a RABBITT measurement using wavelength-tunable NIR pulses.
+The phase jumps at antiresonances observed in this work are reminiscent of the antiresonances studied for single-atom cavity QED in Ref.~\cite{sames-2014}.
+In this work the authors tuned the excitation laser wavelength across the antiresonance between the atomic resonance and the cavity resonance.
+They observed the phase behavior similar to that shown in Fig.~\ref{fig:sb16}.
+They were able to modify the system parameters affecting the phase shape at the antiresonance and thus could study the properties of the strongly-coupled (atom-cavity) system without exciting it, i.e. non-destructively.
+We propose, that the method and observations presented here can be applied to naturally strongly coupled resonances in atomic and molecular systems opening a new non-destructive method to study their non-adiabatic and light-induced coupling of states.
+In conclusion, we have developed a highly tunable RABBITT-scheme, which allows to observe the phase of wavelength-dependent two-photon ionization of a multi-level system.
+The variation of the fundamental wavelength allows to characterize RABBITT phases over a broader range of photon energies as in previous experiments~\cite{swoboda-2010,kotur-2016,barreau-2019}.
+The approach may be seen as complementary to the recent development of RAINBOW RABBITT~\cite{gruson-2016,busto-2018,fuchs-2021}.
+The combination of both approaches has the potential to increase the spectral resolution or to reduce requirements on the spectrometer resolution.
+Two regions could be identified where the RABBITT phase rapidly changes as a function of wavelength, namely one region where a change occurs in the dominance of the resonant, respectively near-resonant pathway, and a second region in between two resonances, where the amplitudes from two neighboring near-resonant pathways cancel out and leads to the antiresonance.
+One advantage of measuring the antiresonant phase is clear from our results: The absence of a resonant-enhanced background from (1+1') XUV+NIR photoionization leads to a reduced uncertainty on the measured phase.
 By choosing high-harmonic energies which are close to the ionization threshold, we could furthermore study the role of the continuum-continuum phase in RABBITT.
 Similar photoionization phases close to the ionization threshold have recently been measured by Sansone \textit{et al.}~\footnote{G. Sansone, private communication}.
-The variation of the fundamental wavelength allows to characterize RABBITT phases over a broad range of photon energies~\cite{swoboda-2010,kotur-2016,barreau-2019}.
-This approach may be seen as complementary to the recent development of RAINBOW RABBITT~\cite{gruson-2016,cirelli-2018,busto-2018,fuchs-2021}, reducing requirements on the photoelectron spectrometer resolution and not requiring deconvolution of the SB spectrum.
+Further development of our method would allow to measure the RABBITT phase across the ionization threshold, as recently proposed by Kheifets and Bray~\cite{kheifets-2021}.

 \onecolumngrid